ultimatecoder/cpython/Doc/tutorial/datastructures.rst

 List comprehensions provide a concise way to create lists.
-Common applications are to make new lists where each element is the result of some operations applied to each member of another sequence or iterable, or to create a subsequence of those elements that satisfy a certain condition.
+Common applications are to make new lists where each element is the result of some operations applied to each member of another sequence or iterable, or to create a sub-sequence of those elements that satisfy a certain condition.

 For example, assume we want to create a list of squares, like::